Key Takeaways

 06 When to Seek Professional Help

-Sleep anxiety has persisted for more than 3 months
+This has been going on for more than 3 months

 CBT-I: The Gold Standard